MattLaurie/aws-angular-builder/README.md

           - sh ./deploy.sh
 ```

-Note it is recommended to replace `latest` in `mlaurie/aws-angular-builder:latest` with a specific tagged version listed
+Note it is recommended to replace `latest` above in `name: mlaurie/aws-angular-builder:latest` with a specific tagged
-**Versions** above.
+  version.

 `deploy.sh`:
 ```